Central African Republic

 |People Served:||144,182 (2012 est.)|

-Catholic Relief Services' activities in the Central African Republic (CAR) initially focused on helping Church partners build stable peace in the country.
-In March 1999, CRS supported a peace and justice project.
-Three years later, CRS provided technical and financial support to the Church for the implementation of an Orphans and Vulnerable Children project.
-Beginning in 2006; however, the situation in CAR deteriorated.
-Fighting between the national army and other armed groups, as well as increased banditry and rebel activity, displaced tens of thousands of households in the northwest and north central areas of the country, and the northeast, where there was spillover from conflicts in Sudan and Chad.
-In response, CRS opened an office in CAR's capital, Bangui, in April 2007, to contribute to the humanitarian effort through emergency distributions to internally displaced people in the northwest.
+Catholic Relief Services' activities in the Central African Republic began in 1999 and initially focused on helping Church partners build stable peace in the country after several years of unrest.
+The aftermath of years of instability led to a large number of orphaned and/or vulnerable children.
+As such, three years after it began its work in the CAR, CRS sought to provide technical and financial support to the Church for the implementation of an Orphans and Vulnerable Children project.
+Beginning in 2006, however, the situation in CAR deteriorated.
+Fighting between the national army and other armed groups, as well as increased banditry and rebel activity, displaced tens of thousands of families in the northwest and north central areas of the country, and the northeast, where there was spillover from conflicts in Sudan and Chad.
+In response, CRS opened an office in CAR's capital, Bangui, in April of 2007, to contribute to the humanitarian effort through emergency aid to internally displaced people in the northwest.

-More recently, CRS has worked in partnership with the Church and other international and national non-governmental organizations to implement early recovery and development activities, with a focus on food security, HIV and AIDS awareness, orphans and vulnerable children, health infrastructure rehabilitation, education, microfinance, peacebuilding, and community protection and resiliency.
+Since that time, CRS has expanded our programs, working in partnership with the Church and other international and national non-governmental organizations to implement early recovery and development activities, with a focus on food security, HIV and AIDS awareness, orphans and vulnerable children, health infrastructure rehabilitation, education, microfinance, peacebuilding, and community protection and resiliency.
+CRS’ most recent projects have addressed the issue of chronic food insecurity in the country by hosting seed fairs, enabling people to have access to better-quality seeds and farming equipment and local vendors to yield higher dividends.